Earl Park, Arncliffe

-Earl Park is the name of a former sports field in the Sydney suburb of Arncliffe.
+Earl Park is a former sports field in the Sydney suburb of Arncliffe.
 From 1925 to 1939 it was the site of New South Wales Rugby Football League Premiership club, St. George's home ground and headquarters.
-The ground was provided by a club benefactor named Lancelot Lewis Earl (1862-1938).
+The ground was provided by a club benefactor named Lancelot Lewis Earl (1862–1938).
 Lancelot Earl owned and lived on the Earl Park estate until his death in 1938.
 The estate was sold in 1940 and a factory was built on the site.

 St. George

 The St George Dragons played their home games at Earl Park from 1925 until 1939 in the New South Wales Rugby Football League Premiership.
 Earl Park was situated opposite the Arncliffe Railway Station, and was built on the site that one was a flourishing market garden.
 It transformed into one of the finest rugby league grounds in Sydney.
 The oval itself measured 175 feet by 150 feet.
 There was a new grandstand that could seat 1100 spectators, and the ground could easily accommodate 10,000 people.
 The dressing rooms were the largest in Sydney, at the time measuring 120 feet by 30 ft.